 Garlic Herb Muffin Pan Potato Galettes are an easy, elegant side dish that’s perfect all year round!
-Buttery, garlicky and herb-infused stacked potato slices turn out golden, crispy and delicious!
+Buttery, garlicky and herb-infused stacks of thinly sliced potato slices turn out golden, crispy and delicious!

 The inspiration behind this recipe: